stcorp/muninn/DEVELOPER.rst

 If the Python API documentation needs to be updated, commands similar to the following may be used: :::

-  pydoc-markdown -m muninn -m muninn.archive > api.md
+  pydoc-markdown -m muninn -m muninn.archive > index.md
-  python3 -m markdown --extension=extra api.md > api.html
+  sed -i -e 's/ | //g' index.md

-  sed -i -e 's/ | //g' api.html
+To update the online documentation, overwrite ``index.md`` in the ``gh-pages`` branch on github with the result.